-K1 CO 1 Understand how interactions between organisms and their environments drive the dynamics of individuals, populations, communities and ecosystem the dynamics of individuals, populations, communities and ecosystems CO2 Develop an in depth knowledge on the interdisciplinary relationship of cultural, ethical and social aspects of global environmental issues CO3 Acquiring values and attitudes towards complex environmental socio-economic challenges and providing participatory role in solving current environmental problems and preventing the future ones ↓ CO4 To gain inherent knowledge on basic concepts of biodiversity in an ecological context and about the current threats of biodiversity K5 CO5 To appraise the major concepts and terminology in the field of environmental pollutants, its interconnections and direct damage to the wildlife, in addition to human communities and ecosystems
+1 1 1 1 1 Understand how interactions between organisms and their environments drive the dynamics of individuals, populations, communities and ecosystems.
+Develop an in-depth knowledge on the interdisciplinary relationship of cultural, ethical and social aspects of global environmental issues.
+3 Acquiring values and attitudes towards complex environmental socioto K5 economic challenges and providing participatory role in solving current environmental problems and preventing the future ones.
+K CO4 To gain inherent knowledge on basic concepts of biodiversity in an ecological context and about the current threats of biodiversity.
+To appraise the major concepts and terminology in the field of environmental CO5 pollutants, its interconnections and direct damage to the wildlife, in addition to human communities and ecosystems.